EliottZemour/dis_project/README.md

 * ***Obstacle***:
   The code for the flocking in the obstacle world can be found at Initial_Material >  controllers > flocking.
   To run this part, open the world file `obstacle-test.wbt`.
 Then select `flocking_super.c` as controller in the supervisor node and  `flocking_controller.c` as controller for the epuck nodes.
+The supervisor writes the metric for this part in the flocking_metric.csv file.
 * ***Crossing***:
   The code for the flocking in the crossing world can be found at Initial_Material >  controllers > crossing.
   To run this part, open the world file `crossing-test.wbt`. **XAV EXPLIQUES QUOI METTRE EN SUPER ET CONTROLLER EN FONCTION DU ROBOT ID**.
 Then select `flocking_super.c` as controller in the supervisor node and  `flocking_controller.c` as controller for the epuck nodes.